 MySQL Database and User Setup

-You will need to create a database user for the SMG application to connect to the SQL database.
-The password needs to be 14 characters or longer per NASA IT security.
+A database user needs to be created for the SMG application to connect to the SQL database.
+The password needs to be 14 characters or longer per NASA IT security policy.
 Replace the new_password with the password that you create.

 Open command prompt as an administrator and run the following commands.